-Explain the timing of colonization of the African continent OR Why colonization of african continent took place in the last quarter of 19th century?
+Why colonization of africa took place in the last quarter of 19th century?

 To understand the timing of colonization, historians must consider several questions: